Pain is life altering. If you’re in pain, you know. Making pain go away is the trick. And, it can be done.

 Rest with gradually increasing exercise of a gentle nature is a powerfully restorative for the nervous system.

-There is an inherent problem, though: While rest is excellent for nerves, rest can take a toll on muscles and contribute to weight gain which then contributes to pain, so it’s a bit of a vicious circle.
+There is an inherent problem, though: While rest is excellent for nerves, extended rest can take a toll on muscles and contribute to weight gain which then contributes to pain, so it’s a bit of a vicious circle.

 Leg bone pain